 With the exception of general administration fees, Brazoria County utilizes 100% of its allocation for projects that qualify under the low/mod income category.
-At the time of the Action Plan submission, the amount of un-liquidated obligations for CDBG funds is \$1,174,375.06 (Balance from PR56 report dated 7/25/22) or .68% of the unadjusted draw ratio.
-In the past years, CDBG funds have assisted participating Cities and unincorporated areas of the County improve substandard infrastructure, upgrade parks, build or improve community and/or senior centers, eradicate areas of slum and blight, provide food and subsistence payments to help minimize the impact of a family's hardship, provide youth services and job training.
-HOME funds have helped individuals provide for their families by assisting them in obtaining their first home or to help low/mod homeowners fix their dilapidated homes.
-ESG funds have helped remodel local shelters to increase the number of beds to house more families and/or individuals, repair the wear and tear that happens over time with the volume of families/people seen in the shelters, as well as rapidly re-house families or prevent them from becoming homeless.
+At the time of the Action Plan submission, the amount of un-liquidated obligations for CDBG funds is \$2,039,071.02 (Balance from PR56 report dated 6/9/2023) or 1.25% of the unadjusted draw ratio.
+In the past years, CDBG funds have assisted participating Cities and unincorporated areas of the County improve substandard infrastructure, upgrade parks, build or improve community and/or senior centers, eradicate areas of slum and blight, provide food and subsistence payments to help minimize the impact of a family's financial hardship, provide youth services and job training.
+HOME funds have helped individuals provide for their families by assisting them in obtaining their first home or to help low/mod homeowners make critical repairs and/or full reconstruction of their dilapidated homes.
+While Brazoria County is not receiving Emergency Solutions Grant (ESG) funds for PY 2023, the county previously utilized ESG funds to rehabilitate local shelters to increase the number of beds to house more families and/or individuals, repair the wear and tear that happens over time with the volume of families/people seen in the shelters, as well as rapidly re-house families or prevent them from becoming homeless.
 Brazoria County prides itself for meeting, and normally exceeding, most of the activity goals it sets out to achieve.
 In addition, 100% of these funds were allocated to projects with high priority needs.